Login

 Nature’s fault again but women do not find the kind of physical sex play that men enjoy arousing enough for orgasm.
 More than that, many women are actually disgusted by the idea of any activity more sexually explicit than ‘making love’.

 But we are talking about quite different women and attitudes here.
 A woman only asks about female orgasm because she already knows how to achieve it from masturbation.
-Such women are likely to be more open to exploring sex with a partner, including a wider variety of physical sex play and techniques, because they engage on eroticism through fantasies.
+Such women are likely to be more open to exploring sex with a partner, including a wider variety of physical sex play and techniques, because they enjoy eroticism through fantasies.

 Women need to stimulate their clitoris for orgasm just as men need to stimulate their penis.
 Intercourse does not provide enough clitoral stimulation for female orgasm no matter how long and enthusiastically a man keeps thrusting.